Microchip-MPLAB-Harmony/classb_sam_e70_s70_v70_v71/docs/sam_e70_s70_v70_v71/docs/configuration.md

 It is required to reserve 1kB of SRAM for exclusive use by the Class B library.
 When the Class B library is added into the project with the help of MHC, the linker setting is modified by MHC as shown below.
-In this example, the ATSAME70Q21B device with 384kB of SRAM is used.
+In this example, the ATSAME70Q21B device with 384kB of SRAM and 0kB of TCM allocation is used.

 `-DRAM_ORIGIN=0x20400400,-DRAM_LENGTH=0x5fc00`

+When one of the allowed portions (32kB/64kB/128kB each) is allocated to the TCM regions, the following option must be added to the
+'Additional driver options':

+`-mitcm`

 ![](./images/xc32_ld_SRAM_Reserve.png)